Linch1/SIM800L/README.md

 - `sudo apt-get install ppp screen elinks`
 - `sudo nano 	/etc/ppp/peers/rnet`

-- paste in the fil the following lines
+- paste in the fil the following lines.
+You have to edit the serial port and the apn ( line 4 and line 5 )
 ```
 #imis/internet is the apn for idea connection
 connect "/usr/sbin/chat -v -f /etc/chatscripts/gprs -T { YOUR APN }"